rsspp/experiments/README.md

 Testbed
 -------
 For all tests, you need two computers, one that we'll refer as the *server*, that is the device under test running RSS++ (and compared systems) and one refered to as *client*, the traffic generator that will replay the traces (or use IPerf for the Linux experiment) and compute latency when packets come back.
 They were interconnected with Mellanox Connect-X 5 NICs with 100G direct attach cables, we also had XL710 and 82599 Intel NICs, limited respectively to 40G and 10G.
 In the current version of the experiment, we used only one NIC per machine, so the traffic would be sinked back through the same port.
 We plan on changing the last experiment to use a second link though.
 While our experiment was done with a 18-cores Xeon for the DUT, results should apply for different machines.
 The generator uses FastClick to replay traces up to 100G.
-The generator is hardwired to use 8 cores, hence you need at least that and enough memory to keep the trace in RAM.
+The generator is hardwired to use 8 cores, hence you need at least that and enough memory to keep a good portion of the first 60 seconds of the trace in RAM.

 Prerequisites
 -------------